If you’re on the hunt for the best lentil recipes, you’re in for a delicious treat.

 5. Curry lentil soup

-In this comforting bowl of curry lentil soup, aromatic spices take center stage and enhance the earthy richness of the lentils with turmeric, curry, and cumin.
+In this comforting bowl of curry lentil soup, aromatic spices take center stage.
+They enhance the earthy richness of the lentils.

 6. Sweet potato and lentil salad